Hans Jacob Ustvedt: World War II

 During the occupation of Norway by Nazi Germany between 1940 and 1945 Ustvedt was one of the driving forces of the Norwegian physicians' organized resistance, as he had been elected chairman of the organization Yngre Legers Forening in 1940.
 He was also involved in building up the so-called Coordination Committee (KK), an organ to coordinate the professional organisations' fight against Nazi influence and takeover.
 He cooperated closely with Ferdinand Schjelderup, and initiated the formation of KK's cultural group.
 He had to flee to Sweden in 1942, and was leading the medical office at the Norwegian legation in Stockholm.

 Post war

 Ustvedt was a chief physician at Ullevål Hospital from 1946 to 1959, and from 1959 chief physician at Rikshospitalet.
 He was a professor of internal medicine at the University of Oslo from 1951 to 1962, having applied for the first time in 1948.
-At the same time he participated in European tuberculosis organizations, and was a member of the board of the Norwegian aid programme in Kerala.
+At the same time he participated in European tuberculosis organizations, and was a member of the board of the Norwegian aid programme in Kerala, India.

 He published several scientific works on internal medicine and immunology.
 He was a member of the Norwegian Academy of Science and Letters from 1949, and from 1946 to 1947 he chaired the Norwegian Medical Society and was a member of the board of the Norwegian Medical Association.
 He also sat on the committee that awards the Anders Jahre Award for Medical Research.